-- All assignments, including in-class essays, are due or take place, on Wednesdays (for Mon/Wed classes) - · Look for any assignments worth points (in or out of class) to be CAPITALIZED and bolded below
+- All assignments, including in-class essays, are due or take place, on Wednesdays - Write Book Reflections according to their form (A, B, or C).
+Book forms templates can be found on the class website. - Look for any assignments worth points (in or out of class) to be CAPITALIZED and bolded below